-Sheet Music and everything in the Musical Line.
+"Wife," he said, "I do not want to give Sheet Music and everything in the Musical Line.
 Best Quality and Lowest Prices.

-GIBBONS & STONE PIANOS

-AND MANY OTHER KINDS.

--Estey Organs, Empire State Organs, Fine Violins, Gullars, Banjos, Eic.
-GIBBONS & STONE, No. 110 East Main Street.
-W. MERK, Bookseller and Stationer 234 E. Main, St., - ROCHESTER, N. Y. Catholic Prayer Books in All Styles and Binding.
-Cracifixes, Candlesticks Statues, Scapulars, Medals, Lace Pictures.
+GIBBONS & STONE PIANOS AND MANY OTHER KINDS.
+Estey Organs, Empire State Organs, Fine Violins, Guitars, Banjos, Etc. GIBBONS & STONE, No. 110 East Main Street.
+W. MERK, Bookseller and Stationer 234 E. Main St., - ROCHESTER, N. Y. and the lycees for the Catholic university Catholic Prayer Books in All Styles and Binding.
+Crucifixes, Candles Leks Statues, Scapulars, Medals, Lace Pictures.
 The Best Assortment of Religious Pictures in the City.
-Candles, Incense, Tapers, Charcoal, Olive Oil, &c. at Special Prices to the Clerky
+Candles, Incense, Tapers, Charcoal, Olive Oil, &c. at Special Prices is the Clercy